A school’s Code of Conduct is established to help maintain a safe, caring and orderly environment for learning.

 Depending on the severity of the infraction, parents of student offenders and student victims may be notified.
 The school will also inform other parties as necessary.
 For example, in case of illegal activity, the R.C.M.P. will be notified or if the safety or well-being of a child is in question, the Ministry of Children and Families will be notified.
 The Board will take all reasonable steps to prevent retaliation against a student who has made a complaint of a breach of a code of conduct.

 Students must come to school wearing clothing that is clean and suitable for school.
 Clothing or temporary tattoos featuring violent or offensive pictures or words or promoting alcohol/drug use are inappropriate for a positive elementary school learning environment.
 ‘Beach wear’ (eg. bathing suits, bare feet) is not appropriate.
 Clothing which allows underwear to show is not appropriate.
 (NOTE: Students may be asked to change or cover up).
-Hats should be removed when indoors.

 Rights and Responsibilities